jssql1234/docs-sqlacc/docs/usage/sales/sales-faq.md

 ### Setup

-1. Tools > Option > Click on Barcode
+1. Tools > Options > Click on Barcode

-    - **Option 1 : Direct Kick Out** -> Cash Drawer direct connects to your PC.
+    - **Option 1 :** Direct Kick Out -> The cash drawer connects directly to your PC.

         ![barcode-direct-kick-out](../../../static/img/usage/sales/sales-faq/cash-drawer-kick-out/barcode-direct-kick-out.png)

         :::tip[tip]
-        Select the correct *Port No* and then click on **Kick Out** button to test whether the *Cash Drawer* success kicks out, if the port no did not showing in list, may manually type in your *Port No*.
+        Select the correct *Port No* and click the **Kick Out** button to test whether the *Cash Drawer* opens.
+If the port number doesn't appear in the list, you may type it manually.
         :::

-    - **Option 2**: Printer Kick Out -> Cash Drawer direct connect to Printer
+    - **Option 2**: Printer Kick Out -> The Cash Drawer direct connect to Printer

         ![barcode-printer-kick-out](../../../static/img/usage/sales/sales-faq/cash-drawer-kick-out/barcode-printer-kick-out.png)

         :::tip[tip]
-        Select your Printer Name and then click on **Kick Out** button to test whether the *Cash Drawer* success kicks out
+        Select your Printer and click the **Kick Out** button to test whether the *Cash Drawer* opens.
         :::

         :::info[note]
-        There are the problem if you are using cash drawer RJ 11, RJ 14, may change to Com Port (**Need USB Cash Drawer**)
+        There are the problem if you are using cash drawer RJ 11, RJ 14, may switch to a COM port (USB cash drawer required).
         :::

-**If you met the problem on direct kick out, may reply the question below before call in :**
+**If you met the problem on direct kick out, please answer the questions below before calling support :**

-1. Check Window OS
+1. Check Windows OS
 2. Check SQL Account version
-3. Try preview and print see able to print out nicely?
+3. Try previewing and printing to see if the output prints correctly.
-4. Try window Test Print receipt printer
+4. Run Windows 'Test Print' on the receipt printer.
-5. Try Tools > Option Kick out whether can response
+5. Try Tools > Options > Kick Out to see if it responds.
-6. Check receipt printer Model
+6. Check the receipt printer Model.
-7. Check what receipt printer driver install
+7. Check which receipt printer driver is installed.
-8. Check Cash Drawer model (you are not allowed to use RJ11, use USB Com direct connect to PC instead)
+8. Check the cash drawer model.
+RJ11 is not supported; use a USB/COM cash drawer connected directly to the PC.

 ## Why prompt error message when apply the Sales Price History?